Digital-Media/big_data/graph/EXERCISE.md

 ### Step 1

-Transform the examples from the [repo](https://github.com/Digital-Media/big_data/blob/main/graph/recursive_cte.sql) from MySQL to PostgreSQL.
+Transform the recursive with examples of [this repo](https://github.com/Digital-Media/big_data/blob/main/graph/recursive_cte.sql) from MySQL to PostgreSQL.
 Use PGAdmin either in the VMWare-Image or the [free online version](https://www.katacoda.com/enterprisedb/scenarios/pgadmin-sandbox).
 Note that with the latter the database is reset at each logout.

+### Step 2

+For Neo4J you can use its free [AuraDB](https://neo4j.com/cloud/aura/).
+It can be used for free for ever and upgraded to max 128 GB.
+Alternatively you can download the [Desktop Version](https://neo4j.com/download-neo4j-now/).
+Use the [Cypher Reference](https://neo4j.com/docs/cypher-refcard/current/) for examples and detailed syntax.

+#### Transform the data model from PostreSQL/MySQL to Neo4J